jsdillon/MAPS21cm/README.txt

 beamFileFormat: InstrumentData/Beams/beam_[antIndex]_[antPol]_[skyPol]_[pointIndex]_[freq].npz

+Need to do some work on the cases where baselines are not redundant and/or antennas are not identical...basically I don't want to implement this now but I do want to stay very general

 Possible Improvements:
 -Right now, beams are linearly interpolated between frequencies of given beams.
 We might want to do better than that.
+-TODO: Check if primary beam is input correctly into healpix in terms of EW/NS orientation